Source to Sea Kayak Journey in Montenegro and Albania

 - 5 dinners taken in local restaurants to sample Montenegrin and Albanian cuisine

-- Group arrival transfer from Podgorica Airport on Day 1
+- Arrival transfer from Podgorica Airport at any time on Day 1

 - Group departure transfer to Podgorica Airport on Day 7